mirage/irmin.org/data/tutorial/03_getting-started.md

 ## Sync

-[Irmin.Sync] implements the functions needed to interact with remote stores.
+[`Irmin.Sync`] implements the functions needed to interact with remote stores.

-- [fetch][irmin.sync.fetch] populates a local store with objects from a remote store
+- [`fetch`][irmin.sync.fetch] populates a local store with objects from a remote store
-- [pull][irmin.sync.pull] updates a local store with objects from a remote store
+- [`pull`][irmin.sync.pull] updates a local store with objects from a remote store
-- [push][irmin.sync.push] updates a remote store with objects from a local store
+- [`push`][irmin.sync.push] updates a remote store with objects from a local store

-Each of these also has an `_exn` variant which may raise an exception instead of returning `result` value.
+Each of these also has an `_exn` variant, which may raise an exception instead of returning `result` value.

-For example, you can pull a repo and list the files in the root of the project:
+For example, you can pull a repo and list the files in the project's root:

 ```ocaml skip
 module Git_mem_store = Irmin_git_unix.Mem.KV(Irmin.Contents.String)